chazzka/clanekcathedral/clanek.md

 Each of the values in the table is an average of 30 runs to obtain statistically significant results.

 ### Experiment 1
-Experiment with code number 1 contains
+Experiment with code number 1 contains visually distinctive novelty a

 obrázky, tabulka, výhody, nevýhody